anoop-phoenix/encrypted-search/README.md

 Notes
 --

-Words and filenames must be no longer than 32 characters, and a search on the empty string will fial.
+Words and filenames must be no longer than 32 characters, and a search on the empty string will fail.